cpaie/upload-documents-hr/README.md

 For issues or questions:
 1. Check the troubleshooting section
 2. Review browser console for errors
-3. Verify webhook configuration
+3. Verify webhook/Firebase configuration
 4. Test with different files
+5. Check [FIREBASE_SETUP.md](FIREBASE_SETUP.md) for Firebase-specific issues

 ---

-**Note**: This React application is designed for uploading PDF files to Make.com webhooks.
+**Note**: This React application supports both Make.com webhook uploads and Firebase Storage uploads.
+Choose the mode that best fits your needs.
 Ensure you have proper permissions and security measures in place for your specific use case.